gabrielandre-math/Responsive-Image-Gallery-Using-Flexbox/README.md

 # Responsive-Image-Gallery-Using-Flexbox
-A simple demonstration how to use some flexbox properties
+A simple demonstration how to use some flexbox properties.

 Codepen link --> https://codepen.io/ANDREGABRIELS/pen/KKyEEYy